-Background to Organisational Scorecard
+Background to the Organisational Scorecard

-The Municipal Scorecard Annexure "A" approach reflects the 6 national government KPA's which are and local priorities which enables a wider assessment of how the municipality is performing.
+The Municipal Scorecard Annexure "A" approach reflects the 6-national government KPA's which are and local priorities which enables a wider assessment of how the municipality is performing.
 The performance report is based on measures included within the Municipal Scorecard.
-This incorporates 48 focus areas selected from the IDP and implemented through the SDBIP which was approved by the mayor on the 21st of June 2018.
+This incorporates 48 focus areas selected from the IDP and implemented through the SDBIP which was approved by the mayor on the 26th of July 2019.
+Periodic monitoring was undertaken on quarterly basis through submission of quarterly performance reports to Executive Committee and Council and the all other structures indicated under performance management overview process on page 08 of this report.
+The criteria used reflect factors such as previous performance levels and comparative performance.

-- (a) Basic Service Delivery and Infrastructure Development - (b) Municipal Transformation and Institutional Development - (c)Financial Viability and Management - (d) Local Economic Development and Social Development - (e) Good Governance and Community Participation - (f) Cross Cutting Interventions
+- (a) Basic Service Delivery and Infrastructure Development - (b) Municipal Transformation and Institutional Development - (c) Financial Viability and Management - (d) Local Economic Development and Social Development - (e) Good Governance and Community Participation - (f) Cross Cutting Interventions